-Cambodian cubes are a strain of magic mushrooms that was originally isolated from a wild one in Cambodia sometime in the early 90s.
+Cambodian cubes are a strain of magic mushrooms initially isolated from a wild one in Cambodia sometime in the early 90s.

-This strain is considered one of the most robust and disease-resistant strains available, even if the growing conditions are underoptimized.
-Some strains are more susceptible to contamination than others, which can be the bane for new and experienced mushroom growers alike.
-Sometimes no matter how much care and attention you place while inoculating your spawn jars, you’ll still end up with contamination problems before you get a chance to collect on the fruits of your labor.
+This strain is considered one of the most robust and disease-resistant, even if the growing conditions are underoptimized.
+Some strains are more susceptible to contamination than others, which can be the bane for new and experienced mushroom growers.
+Sometimes no matter how much care and attention you place while inoculating your spawn jars, you’ll still encounter contamination problems before you get a chance to collect on the fruits of your labor.